Skip to main content

 I am a scholar of the literature, religions, and history of the Hebrew Bible/Old Testament and the Second Temple period.
 I am particularly interested in how narratives (like the books of Esther and Genesis) and poetry (like the Song of Songs and the book of Job) were interpreted—and how they continue to articulate the major human questions and provide for existential reflection.

-I have published a number of works on the concept of “exile” and “migration” in the ancient world.
+I have published on the concept of “exile” and “migration” in the ancient world.
 My first book, Enduring Exile, charts the transformation of exile from a historically bound and geographically constrained concept into a symbol for physical, mental, and spiritual distress.
-I continue to publish on the concept of exile and diaspora, particularly in biblical narratives (and am co-editing an Oxford Handbook on the topic with Mark Hamilton).
+I continue to publish on the concept of exile and diaspora, particularly in the prophetic books as well as biblical narratives (and am co-editing an Oxford Handbook on the topic with Mark Hamilton).

-I am currently working on several different book-length manuscripts.
-The first is on the Song of Songs, an extended love poem in the Hebrew Bible.
-The second is a popular book that is based on my UVA course on the biblical book of Job and its interpretation.
+I am currently working on a book on the Song of Songs (Kohlhammer), an extended love poem in the Hebrew Bible.
+And, on the side, have been working a public-facing book based on my UVA course on the biblical book of Job and its interpretation.

-I work more broadly in Global Humanities and publicly-accessible scholarship.
-My latest project, Writing the Bible (Audible/Great Courses) examines the question, “Who wrote the Bible?”
-(Also available here.)
-For five years, I co-directed the Religion, Race, & Democracy Lab, which, with an interdisciplinary cohort of faculty and students, supports teaching, facilitates research, and produces stories in many forms on religion, race, and democracy from around the globe.
-(Our podcast, Sacred & Profane, is available on our website and on iTunes.)
-I have been involved in developing and leading the Jefferson Global Seminars, a joint venture between the Hong Kong University of Science and Technology and UVA, and UVA’s program for advanced undergraduates, The Pavilion Seminars.
+I work more broadly in Global Humanities.
+I wrote and read a Great Courses/Audible short course called, Writing the Bible.
+I co-directed the Religion, Race, & Democracy Lab, which, with an interdisciplinary cohort of faculty and students, supported teaching, facilitated research, and produced stories in many forms on religion, race, and democracy from around the globe (2018–2024).
+Our podcast, Sacred & Profane, recipient of an NEH Media Projects grant, is ongoing and is available on our website and on iTunes.
+I developed and directed the Jefferson Global Seminars (2013–2018), a joint venture between the Hong Kong University of Science and Technology and UVA, and directed UVA’s program for advanced undergraduates, the Pavilion Seminars (2015–2020).

-I serve on the Editorial Boards Hebrew Studies and an NEH-funded non-sectarian public education website, Bible Odysseyfor which I have written a number of pieces.
+I serve on the Editorial Boards of the Journal of Biblical Literature, Hebrew Studies, and am the Hebrew Bible editor for the Society of Biblical Literature’s non-sectarian public education website, Bible Odyssey (for which I have written a number of pieces).

 Teaching